Big Island Bound

 Get started now!

 So, what do you get?

-6-Day Big Island Itinerary: This is my preferred itinerary.
-With 6 full days on the Big Island, you can definitely see a lot of the island.
+Classic Big Island Itinerary: This is my preferred itinerary for first time visitors to the Big Island.
+With 6 full days on the Big Island, you can definitely cover the entire island (within reason ; ).
 This itinerary is laid out for you in a sequence that allows for adventure days and rest days.
 Days are broken up so you’ll only be focusing on one part of the island each day.
 This eliminates extra driving time and maximizes fun time!
 This isn’t just a short list of bullet points for each day.
-This is a detailed 10 page PDF that you can print off and take with you.
+This is a detailed 13 page PDF that you can print off and take with you.

 This itinerary includes:

-More Than 6 Days on the Big Island: If you're trip is longer than 6 days (lucky duck!)
+Less or More Than 6 Days on the Big Island: If you're trip is shorter or longer than 6 days (lucky duck!)
 I've got plenty of suggestions for how to stretch out the 6-day itinerary including where to spend more time plus extra things to do.